 TOTAL PROJECT COSTS/EXPENSES is the total of "Total direct costs," and, if applicable, "Indirect costs."
 This field will autocalculate for you.
 NOTE: "Total project income" must equal the "Total project costs/expenses."
-Your project budget should not equal your organization's entire operating budget.
+Your project budget should be less than your organization's entire operating budget.